 - Patellofemoral pain syndrome.
 Also referred to as runner’s knee, this condition is usually a result of a misaligned kneecap.
 Characterized by a grinding or crunchy sensation, the pain worsens when extending your leg or climbing stairs.

 - Patellar tendonitis.
 Most commonly called jumper’s knee, this condition describes the pain in the muscle and tendon that connect the front of your thigh to your upper knee.
 It’s most common in those who participate in jumping sports like basketball and volleyball.

 - Bursitis.
 This condition results from the inflammation of your knee’s bursa sacks.
 Either prolonged kneeling or a sudden injury can cause it.

 - Iliotibial band syndrome.
 The iliotibial band is the tissue stretching from the outside of your hip to the outside of your knee.
 In runners and cyclists, it can become so tight that it irritates the femur bone.

-Although athletic injuries are a common cause of knee pain, arthritic diseases are also responsible for a large percentage of knee pain cases.
+Although one of the most common knee injuries caused by sport, arthritic diseases are also responsible for a large percentage of knee pain issues.

 These diseases include:

 - Gout.
 High levels of uric acid form crystals in joints like the knee.
 Gout can cause extreme pain and eventually damage the joint.

 - Rheumatoid arthritis.
 This condition results when your body’s cells attack your protective joint tissues.
 It’s five times more common in females than males and usually appears between 20 and 50.